Search results for

 Dhruv Bhutani / Android Authority

 The Sony PlayStation 5 is a massive jump forward from its predecessor, offering more powerful specs and a space-age design.
 Its main competitors are the Xbox Series X and Series S and, to a lesser extent, the Nintendo Switch.
-The latter home-handheld-hybrid console was released in 2017 and while it is a great system in its own right, it isn’t necessarily a direct competitor due to its unique form factor and significantly reduced specs.
+The latter home-handheld-hybrid console was released in 2017.
+While it is a great system in its own right, it isn’t necessarily a direct competitor due to its unique form factor and significantly reduced specs.

 At launch, there were two PS5 models: the regular PlayStation 5 and the PlayStation 5 Digital Edition.
 The two shared identical specs, but the Digital Edition only played digitally downloaded games — it doesn’t have a disc drive.
-In November 2023, Sony will launch the PS5 Slim, which has the same specs but a slightly smaller footprint, alongside a removable Blu-Ray disc reader.
+Starting in November 2023, Sony replaced both models with the PS5 Slim.
+It has a slightly smaller footprint, but the biggest change is that the disc reader is removable.
+You can buy the console with or without the disc reader, or buy it separately at a later date.

 Like previous consoles, the PS5 can also serve as a media center.
 It supports many streaming apps, readily available as buttons on the PS5 Media Remote that you can buy separately.
 However, it doesn’t support multimedia CDs so you’ll have to rely on streaming services like Spotify.